liuzhidan/liuzhidan.github.io/_pages/about.md

 <!--简单地从Emojipedia https://emojipedia.org/ 等来源复制表情符号并将其粘贴到文档中-->

 **Zhidan Liu (刘志丹)** is currently an Assistant Professor affiliated with the [Thrust of Intelligent Transportation](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/intelligent-transportation/), [System Hub](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/), and the [Thrust of Artificial Intelligence](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/), [Information Hub](https://infh.hkust-gz.edu.cn/about/), at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), and a Cross-Campus Faculty Affiliate at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 Before joining HKUST (GZ), he was a faculty member with [College of Computer Science and Software Engineering](http://csse.szu.edu.cn/cn/), [Shenzhen University](http://www.szu.edu.cn/) (2017-2024), and a postdoctoral research fellow at School of Computer Science and Engineering, [Nanyang Technological University](https://www.ntu.edu.sg/) (2015-2017), working closely with [Prof. Mo Li](https://cse.hkust.edu.hk/~lim/).
 He received the B.E. degree and Ph.D. degree, both in computer science and technology, from [Northeastern University](http://english.neu.edu.cn/) in June 2009 and [Zhejiang University](http://www.zju.edu.cn/english/) in September 2014, respectively.
 He is now heading the [MobiX](./group.md) research group at HKUST (GZ).
+He is on the editorial board of [Journal of Social Computing](https://www.sciopen.com/journal/2688-5255) and [IEEE Transactions on Emerging Topics in Computational Intelligence](https://cis.ieee.org/publications/t-emerging-topics-in-ci).
 He is a senior member of IEEE and CCF, a member of ACM.

 Please find my [CV](/files/CV-ZhidanLiu.pdf) here.